Are you undertaking a building or remodeling project soon?

-It’s important to consult an expert to know if this kind of a system is suitable for your home or commercial property.
+It’s important to consult an expert to know if this kind of system is suitable for your home or commercial property.
 In case you choose to get a ductless system, you will be required to take extra steps to ensure your home is adequately ventilated.

 Another problem homeowners who install replacement windows or upgrade their insulation face is enhanced ventilation.
-Usually, this is a minor fix, but it needs to be evaluated and handled by a heating, ventilation and air conditioning expert.
+Usually, this is a minor fix, but it needs to be evaluated and handled by a heating, ventilation, and air conditioning expert.
 Small changes in ductwork or other aspects of your system can help give you the most comfortable and energy-efficient experience possible.

 Why Proper Installation Is Key

-If any of these issues is not appropriately handled, air leakage occurs.
+If any of these issues are not appropriately handled, air leakage occurs.
 This makes the system inefficient, and the quality of air will be poor.
 It could also lead to the failure of the entire air conditioning or heating equipment, which is even more costly.

 Did you notice that we said ductwork is sealed with aluminum tape?
 Despite the misleading name, duct tape isn’t suitable for sealing ducts.
 Instead, special aluminum tape or sometimes mastic is used to create the proper seal on ductwork to provide long-lasting protection and efficiency.

-Another aspect that needs to be considered when installing ductwork is the sizing.
+Another aspect that needs to be considered when installing ductwork is sizing.
 The ductwork’s size should match the size of the air conditioner and/or heater so as to ensure the operation is very efficient.
 Ductwork installation experts should be capable of matching the equipment you are using to the duct system for a solid fit.

-The pros can also fine-tune the ductwork for comfort, longevity and optimal efficiency.
+The pros can also fine-tune the ductwork for comfort, longevity, and optimal efficiency.
 This is known as balancing; a process where the dampers located in the ducts are adjusted to make sure that the required amount of air flows into each room.

-Why Should Ductwork Be Kept Clean
+Why Should Ductwork Be Kept Clean?